Luis Robert Player Props: White Sox vs. Mets

-The Chicago White Sox and Luis Robert, who went 4-for-5 with a home run and three RBI last time out, take on Carlos Carrasco and the New York Mets at Citi Field, Tuesday at 7:10 PM ET.
+Luis Robert -- with an on-base percentage of .279 in his past 10 games, 52 points lower than his season-long percentage -- will be in action for the Chicago White Sox against the New York Mets, with Justin Verlander on the hill, on July 19 at 7:10 PM ET.

-He collected three RBI (going 4-for-5 with a home run) in his most recent game against the Braves.
+He had a one-hit showing in his previous game (1-for-5) against the Mets.

 Luis Robert Game Info & Props vs. the Mets